-As I hope the title of my blog implies, I have a special interest in the wildlife that lives alongside us and survives, even thrives in our managed and contrived public ‘natural spaces’ from gardens to reserves and the local beaches.
+As I hope the title of my blog implies, I have a special interest in the wildlife that lives alongside us and survives, sometimes even thrives in our managed and contrived public ‘natural spaces’ from gardens to reserves and the local beaches.

 “Local Nature Reserves (LNRs) are for both people and wildlife.
 They are places with wildlife or geological features that are of special interest locally.
 They offer people special opportunities to study or learn about nature or simply to enjoy it.”